jan-revay/initPC/README.md

 R_C2 ∘ (R_C1 ∘ S) = R_C2 ∘ S
 ```

+### 3. Why don't I use Ansible?

+At the moment it would just add complexity, and unnecessary dependence (e.g. it could break Termux on Android), be less flexible, and would not
+be as beneficial for a project of this size.
+Also, I don't have any experience in writing Ansible scripts...
+However, I might rewrite some
+parts of the codebase to Ansible scripts later.

+### 4. Why don't I use Chezmoi?

+Dotfiles are currently managed via a bare Git repo (home directory) and Stow (system-level configuration files).
+In the future, I might use Chezmoi or a more
+sophisticated tool for managing dotfiles & templating them, if the need arises.
+See: <https://www.chezmoi.io/why-use-chezmoi/>
 ## Contributions

 Bug reports and pull requests are welcome, if a feature is interesting but not useful for me, I will keep it in a separate branch, I might change my mind later :D .